alienfast/gulp-pipeline/README.md

 import gulp from 'gulp'

-// Utilize one of the common configs let platform = Platform.nodeSrc() // other pre-configured platforms: nodeLib, rails - see platform.js and submit PRs with other common configs
+// Utilize one of the common configs let preset = Presets.nodeSrc() // other pre-configured presets: nodeLib, rails - see presets.js and submit PRs with other common configs

-// instantiate ordered array of recipes (for each instantiation the tasks will be created e.g. sass and sass:watch) let recipes = [ new ScssLint(gulp), new Sass(gulp), new RollupEs(gulp, platform, {options: {dest: 'dist/acme.es.js'}}),                        // es new RollupCjs(gulp, platform, {options: {dest: 'dist/acme.cjs.js'}}),                      // commonjs
+// instantiate ordered array of recipes (for each instantiation the tasks will be created e.g. sass and sass:watch) let recipes = [ new ScssLint(gulp), new Sass(gulp), new RollupEs(gulp, preset, {options: {dest: 'dist/acme.es.js'}}),                        // es new RollupCjs(gulp, preset, {options: {dest: 'dist/acme.cjs.js'}}),                      // commonjs
-  new RollupIife(gulp, platform, {options: {dest: 'dist/acme.iife.js', moduleName: 'acme'}}) // iife self executing bundle for the browser
+  new RollupIife(gulp, preset, {options: {dest: 'dist/acme.iife.js', moduleName: 'acme'}}) // iife self executing bundle for the browser
 ]